A grain marketing masterclass

 Beware of wanting to capture every cent.
 Your plan should be designed to capture profit.
 If you begin stalking the markets your profit could go down with them.

 Psychologically, percentages sound like less of your overall crop than tonnes do.
 As the year progresses, base your decision on what percent you've sold.

 Work with a partner

 A professional advisor is not emotionally invested in your grain, but they will be invested in your success.
 They also work with grain markets on a daily basis.

 Graduate to the Grain Marketing Academy

-Stop being a student and become a master grain marketer.
-Take our entry quiz to enroll in the Grain Marketing Academy and get easy-to-consume lessons delivered to your inbox.
+Become a master grain marketer.
+Take our quick entry quiz to enroll in the Grain Marketing Academy and get our short, simple lessons delivered to your inbox.